suks-200/suks-200/README.md

 🤔 I’m looking for help with Competitive Programming

-💬 Ask me about anything, Except Maths 😅
+💬 Ask me about anything.

-👨‍💻 Life Hack: Learn new tech 🔥 and share what you have learned 🎉
+👨‍💻 Life Hack: Learn new tech and share what you have learned 🎉

 ⚡ Fun fact: I waste most of my time playing games